-- 14. The following documents will be available for inspection at the registered office of the Company during normal business hours on any business day and will be available for inspection at the place where the meeting is being held from 15 minutes prior to and during the Meeting: - a. a copy of the service contract of the executive directors of the Company; and - b. a copy of the letter of appointment of the non-executive director of the Company.
+- 14 The following documents will be available for inspection at the registered office of the Company during normal business hours on any business day and will be available for inspection at the place where the meeting is being held from 15 minutes prior to and during the Meeting: - a. copies of the service contracts of executive directors of the Company; and - b. copies of letters of appointment of the non-executive directors of the Company.